samelhousseini/km-openai/README.md

 <br/>

 # Interfacing with the Solution: Chatbot and Postman
+For both cases below, please note that the "BotQnAHTTPFunc" Azure Function returns plain text.
+This could be easily changed to return the response in JSON format:

 1. In this repo, there's a general guide "AzureOpenAIandPVAbot.pdf" to build chat bots using Power Virtual Agents.
 This guide can be adapted and used to build a bot that will interface with the already deployed "BotQnAHTTPFunc" Azure Function in the Function App.
 The returned link for the document below has been hidden:
     <br/>